MrSpideyNihal/GSOC-2026/README.md

 - **MSan requires a fully instrumented stack.** A single-stage MSan build produces constant false positives because uninstrumented C++ standard library code looks "uninitialized" to the sanitizer.
 The two-stage bootstrap (build Clang + `compiler-rt` first, then build an MSan-instrumented `libc++` against it) was the key insight that made the whole pipeline usable, and is now documented for future contributors.
 - **Ignorelists need to track real build paths, not assumed ones.** The googlebenchmark ignorelist fix (#818) was a reminder that third-party dependency paths can shift (e.g. `_deps/googlebenchmark-src`), and ignorelists silently stop working if not kept in sync.
-- **Cross-platform sanitizer support is fragile.** Getting MSan working on FreeBSD required a `clang-*` wildcard symlink fix that wasn't needed on Linux — a good example of how sanitizer tooling assumptions baked in for one platform don't transfer directly.
+- **Cross-platform sanitizer support is fragile.** Getting MSan working on FreeBSD required a `clang-*` wildcard symlink fix that wasn't needed on Linux   a good example of how sanitizer tooling assumptions baked in for one platform don't transfer directly.
 - **Working with a direct, Socratic mentor.** My mentor, viferga, teaches through probing questions rather than direct answers, which pushed me to verify claims before proposing fixes rather than guessing.
 Two habits this instilled: always run the fork's own CI before pushing anything upstream, and never suggest a fix without a verifiable source (a stack trace, a sanitizer log, or documentation) backing it.
-- **CI observability matters as much as the fix itself.** Several PRs here (e.g. #743, #847) weren't just "add sanitizer" but "add sanitizer *and* make its failures debuggable" — without clear CI job separation and logging, an intermittent ARM64/PPC64-style failure is nearly impossible to track down.
+- **CI observability matters as much as the fix itself.** Several PRs here (e.g. #743, #847) weren't just "add sanitizer" but "add sanitizer *and* make its failures debuggable"   without clear CI job separation and logging, an intermittent ARM64/PPC64-style failure is nearly impossible to track down.

 ---

-A huge of thanks to  [@viferga](https://github.com/viferga) for guiding me throughout this journey.
+A huge  thanks to  [@viferga](https://github.com/viferga) for guiding me throughout this journey.
 I truly appreciate all the support and mentorship!